frrmack/LSHash/README.rst

 :Version: 0.0.4dev

-A fast Python implementation of locality sensitive hashing with persistance support.
+A fast Python implementation of locality sensitive hashing with persistence support.

 Highlights